HOWILLMAKEIT/MetaBox/README.md

       <td align="center">protein</td>
       <td><a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/prot.22830">Paper</a></td>
       <td><a href="https://zlab.wenglab.org/benchmark/">Code</a></td>
-      <td>Protein-docking benchmark, where the objective is to minimize the Gibbs free energy resulting from protein-protein interaction between a given complex and any other conformation.
+      <td>protein-docking benchmark, where the objective is to minimize the Gibbs free energy resulting from protein-protein interaction between a given complex and any other conformation.
 We select 28 protein complexes and randomly initialize 10 starting points for each complex, resulting in 280 problem instances.
 To simplify the problem structure, we only optimize 12 interaction points in a complex instance (12D problem).</td>
     </tr>
     <tr>
       <td align="center">lsgo<br>(large-scale)</td>